BeHeo2211/power-bi/README.md

      - **Salary Satisfaction**: Average satisfaction score of `4.27` out of 10.
    - **Insight**: Provides an overview of how satisfied data professionals are with their work-life balance and compensation.

----

-### **Key Insights**
-- **Demographics**: The survey primarily captures responses from professionals in countries like the United States, India, and Canada.
-- **Salary Trends**: Data Scientists and Data Engineers earn the highest average salaries compared to other roles.
-- **Programming Preferences**: Python is overwhelmingly the most popular language among data professionals.
-- **Career Challenges**: Most respondents found breaking into the data field to be "Neither Easy nor Difficult."
-- **Satisfaction**: Work-life balance scores are moderate (`5.75`), while salary satisfaction is slightly lower (`4.27`).